codio-content/MySQL-Altering_existing_databases_and_updating_data/.guides/content/SQL-UPDATE-7d65.md

 10 rows in set (0.00 sec)
 ```

 We'll keep an eye on the `id`'s where the user hasn't finished the trip yet.
-Can you guess which `id`'s are these?
+Can you guess which `id`'s these are?